 BMI measurements are also used to determine if someone is underweight or obese and how much of their weight is fat mass instead of lean mass (muscle, bone, organs).

 Why Is It Important To Know My BMI?

-In general, the higher a person’s BMI, the greater their risk of losing years of healthy life and developing health problems 1 such as
+Generally, the higher a person’s BMI, the greater their risk of losing years of healthy life and developing health problems 1 such as

 - Heart disease and stroke – high blood pressure, heart attack, congestive heart failure, abnormal heart rhythms (arrhythmias), heart valve disease (endocardiosis), coronary artery disease, atherosclerosis (hardening of the arteries), and thrombosis (blood clots).